Transistor Circuit Design Tutorial Includes:

 Transistor circuit design parameters

-Before starting on the basics of transistor circuit design, it is necessary to define the requirements for the circuits: some of the main parameters associated with transistor circuits.
+Before starting on the electronic circuit design for a transistor circuit, it is necessary to define the requirements for the circuits: some of the main parameters associated with transistor circuits.

 There can be a number of parameters required in the requirements for the transistor circuit design: